Skip to main content

 Written by Jake Rosenthal

-Cassidy provides flexible options for managing access and permissions for your AI assistants, ensuring that team members have access to the tools they need while maintaining security and control.
+Cassidy provides flexible options for managing access and permissions for your Assistants, ensuring that team members have access to the tools they need while maintaining security and control.

 • Team can edit: Anyone in your organization can edit